• Skip to primary navigation

 • Combine the sugar, flour, baking powder, and salt in a large mixing bowl.
 Add the melted butter, milk, and almond extract.
 Stir with a wooden spoon just until combined.
 Some lumps are okay.
 Gently fold in the frozen cherries.

-• Remove from the oven and let cool for 30 minutes before serving warm with lots of vanilla ice cream.
+• Remove from the oven and let cool for 30 minutes before serving warm with vanilla ice cream.

 Notes